apache/kylin/website/_dev/dev_env.md

 ambari-agent start
 ambari-server start
 {% endhighlight %}

+And reset the password of ambari user admin to `admin`:

+{% highlight Groff markup %}
+ambari-admin-password-reset
+{% endhighlight %}

-With both command successfully run you can go to ambari home page at <http://yoursandboxip:8080> to check everything's status.
+With both command successfully run you can login ambari home page as admin at <http://yoursandboxip:8080> to check everything's status.
 By default ambari disables HBase, you need to manually start the `HBase` service.
 ![start hbase in ambari](https://raw.githubusercontent.com/KylinOLAP/kylinolap.github.io/master/docs/installation/starthbase.png)

 For other hadoop distribution, basically start the hadoop cluster, make sure HDFS, YARN, Hive, HBase are running.